Capture it, transform it

 • Sweep away excess sand from the surface of the blocks.

-• Apply a joint stabilising solution such as the Resiblock 22 range of products to prevent the removal of jointing material and water ingress into the laying course.
+• The application of a joint stabilising solution such as the Resiblock 22 range of products can help to prevent the removal of jointing material and water ingress into the pavement laying course through its early life.

 • Ensure adjacent blocks do not differ in level by more than 2mm.